 Middle East and North Africa

-We’re on the frontline of AIDS in the Middle East and North Africa, helping men who have sex with men access vital HIV services and studying links between HIV and violence against women.
+In the Middle East and North Africa, we're helping men who have sex with men access vital HIV services, and studying links between HIV and violence against women.

 For example, same sex activity is illegal in many countries across MENA, which makes it very difficult for men who have sex with men (MSM) to access the HIV prevention and treatment services that they need.
 Meanwhile, women living with HIV in this region report high levels of violence both before and after their diagnosis.